What is NCLS?

 How do I get to and from the cadet area?

 Visitor parking in the cadet area during the symposium is not authorized.
 As a result, ground transportation to and from Falcon Club and the cadet area will be provided throughout the symposium.

 Where will I stay?

 Student (age 18 – 26): will be housed at no cost in the Air Force Academy Cadet Dormitories.
 Visiting students will be assigned a cadet escort and will room with that cadet in the cadet dormitories.
 The two Academy dorms, Vandenberg and Sijan Hall, are co-ed dorms with shower facilities on each floor.
 While dormitories are co-ed, individual rooms and shower facilities are not.
 Rooms have either two or three residents.

 Faculty and Guest: Visiting faculty and guests may stay on the USAFA campus at the Rampart Lodge (also known as the Visiting Officers’ Quarters, or VOQ) pending availability.
-Room costs are approximately $60 a night.
 Alternative lodging is available at other surrounding facilities.

 As a visiting student, what should I bring?